 Chemotherapy for Dog Melanoma

 The use of chemotherapy to treat melanoma is highly variable.
-It does not work very well in human melanoma treatment, but some veterinary oncologists will add chemotherapy to other treatments if the tumor has already spread.2
+It does not work well in human melanoma treatment, but some veterinary oncologists will add chemotherapy to other treatments if the tumor has already spread.2

-One of the more common chemotherapy protocols is a dose of carboplatin every three weeks, for a total of 4 to 6 doses.4
+One of the more common chemotherapy protocols is a dose of carboplatin every three weeks for a total of 4 to 6 doses.4

 Radiation for Melanoma in Dogs

-Melanomas are relatively sensitive to radiation, so using this method can reduce recurrence or regrowth of the tumor.
-Radiation is often started about two weeks after surgery to remove the primary tumor.
-It treats areas where the surgical margins were not clean and cancer cells were left behind4.
+Radiation is often started about two weeks after surgery removes the primary tumor.
+It treats areas where the surgical margins were not clean, and cancer cells were left behind.4

-Radiation is also very helpful to treat locations where surgery is not possible, such as in bones, teeth, jaws, tongues, and lymph nodes.5 If only radiation is used, the median survival time is 9 months(5), but varies depending on tumor size, location, et cetera.
 One study with a rare nasal melanoma (in which surgery was not an option) reported a median survival time of several months with radiation alone, which was a good outcome under the circumstances.12

-Immunotherapy for Melanoma in Dogs: the Dog Melanoma Vaccine
+Immunotherapy for Melanoma in Dogs: The Dog Melanoma Vaccine

 For about the last decade, we have had access to a melanoma vaccine called Oncept® manufactured by Merial.13

 Traditional vaccines are designed to train the body to recognize a disease before it happens, but immunotherapy vaccines are a little different.
-The Oncept vaccine is used as a treatment after melanoma has been diagnosed.4 It is not used to prevent melanoma.

 The Oncept melanoma vaccine for dogs works by alerting the dog’s immune system to the problematic melanoma cells.
-Melanoma tumor cells have a protein called tyrosinase, which helps it make melanin.13 The vaccine “alerts” the dog’s immune system to this protein, inciting the dog’s own immune system to attack the melanoma tumor cells.
+Melanoma tumor cells have a protein called tyrosinase, which helps it make melanin.13 The vaccine “alerts” the dog’s immune system to this protein, inciting the dog’s immune system to attack the melanoma tumor cells.

 Oncept is usually given as one injection every two weeks for a total of four doses.
-Then a booster is usually given every six months.1It is generally available through veterinary oncologists.
+Then, a booster is usually given every six months.1

 The vaccine works best in the following situations:2,13